Sparse PCA through Low-rank Approximations

 \subsection{Related Work}

 There has been a substantial volume of prior work on sparse PCA.
-Initial heuristic approaches used factor rotation techniques and thresholding of eigenvectors to obtain sparsity \cite{kaiser1958varimax,jolliffe1995rotation, cadima1995loading}.
-Then, a modified PCA technique based on the LASSO (SCoTLASS) was introduced in \cite{jolliffe2003modified}.
-In \cite{zou2006sparse}, a nonconvex regression-type approximation, penalized \`{a} la LASSO was used to produce sparse PCs.
-A nonconvex technique was presented in \cite{sriperumbudur2007sparse}.
-In \cite{moghaddam2006spectral}, the authors used spectral arguments to motivate a greedy branch-and-bound approach, further explored in \cite{moghaddam2007fast}.
-In \cite{shen2008sparse}, a similar technique to SVD was used employing sparsity penalties on each round of projections.
-A significant body of work based on semidefinite programming (SDP) approaches was established in \cite{d2007direct,zhang2012sparse,d2008optimal}.
-A variation of the power method was used in \cite{journee2010generalized}.
-When computing multiple PCs, the issue of deflation arises as discussed in~\cite{mackey2009deflation}.
-In \citep{yuan2011truncated}, the authors introduced a very efficient sparse PCA approximation based on truncating the well-known power method to obtain the exact level of sparsity desired, which came along with peformance guarantees for a specific data model.
-An algorithm that solves sparse PCA for constant rank matrices in polynomial time was introduced in~\cite{asteris2011sparse}.
-The main algorithmic differences from~\cite{asteris2011sparse} are {\it i)} our solver speeds up calculations for matrices with nonnegative entries by a $2^{d-1}$ factor in running complexity and {\it ii)} a safe feature elimination step is introduced that is fundamental in implementing the algorithm for large data-sets.
+Initial heuristic approaches used factor rotation techniques and thresholding of eigenvectors to obtain sparsity \citep{kaiser1958varimax,jolliffe1995rotation, cadima1995loading}.
+Then, a modified PCA technique based on the LASSO (SCoTLASS) was introduced in \citep{jolliffe2003modified}.
+In \citep{zou2006sparse}, a nonconvex regression-type approximation, penalized \`{a} la LASSO was used to produce sparse PCs.
+A nonconvex technique was presented in \citep{sriperumbudur2007sparse}.
+In \citep{moghaddam2006spectral}, the authors used spectral arguments to motivate a greedy branch-and-bound approach, further explored in \citep{moghaddam2007fast}.
+In \citep{shen2008sparse}, a similar technique to SVD was used employing sparsity penalties on each round of projections.
+A significant body of work based on semidefinite programming (SDP) approaches was established in \citep{d2007direct,zhang2012sparse,d2008optimal}.
+A variation of the power method was used in \citep{journee2010generalized}.
+When computing multiple PCs, the issue of deflation arises as discussed in~\citep{mackey2009deflation}.
+In \citep{yuan2011truncated}, the authors introduced a very efficient sparse PCA approximation based on truncating the well-known power method to obtain the exact level of sparsity desired.
+A fast algorithm based on Rayleigh quotient iteration was developed in \citep{kuleshov2013fast}.

 {Several guarantees are established under the statistical model of the spiked covariance.
 In \citep{amini2008high}, the first theoretical optimality guarantees were established under the spiked covariance for diagonal thresholding and the SDP relaxation of \cite{d2007direct}.
 In \citep{yuan2011truncated}, the authors provide peformance guarantees for the truncated power method under specific assumptions of data model, similar to the restricted isometry property.
 In \citep{d2012approximation} the authors provide detection guarantees under the single spike covariance model.
 Then, in \citep{cai2012sparse} and \citep{cai2013optimal} the authors provide guarantees under the assumption of multiple spikes in the covariance.}